cilium/cilium/Documentation/gettingstarted/minikube.rst

    :scale: 30 %

-Cilium is capable of enforcing HTTP-layer (i.e., L7) policies to limit what URLs *tiefighter* is allowed to reach.
+Cilium is capable of enforcing HTTP-layer (i.e., L7) policies to limit what URLs the *tiefighter* is allowed to reach.
 Here is an example policy file that extends our original policy by limiting *tiefighter* to making only a POST /v1/request-landing API call, but disallowing all other calls (including PUT /v1/exhaust-port).